 In fact, there’s a lot of discussion these days about “delighting customers.”
 It’s a noble goal.
 But delighting is not the same as satisfying.
 While that may seem like a small quibble, is your company wasting budget by aiming for the wrong things?

-First, let’s define delight vs satisfaction.
+First, let’s define customer delight vs customer satisfaction.

 Customer Delight vs Customer Satisfaction

-In a recent webinar on Effortless Customer Experiences, Matt Dixon, principal and founder of DCM Consulting, found that “delight” is only achieved a small portion of the time — and at a much higher cost.
+In a recent webinar on Effortless Customer Experience, Matt Dixon, principal and founder of DCM Consulting, found that “delight” is only achieved a small portion of the time — and at a much higher cost.
 In fact, self-professed “delight brands” will spend upwards of 10-20% in operating costs.

 But doesn’t that extra effort equate to customer loyalty?
 Dixon said that while that is the conventional wisdom, it’s not the case.